peakedev/metasync/README.md

 In time, we want to add a layer of abstraction to allow orchestration of many LLM tasks, automated handling of model rate limiters, built-in multi-provider failover routing, evaluation pipelines, and long-running background jobs.

+# 0.5.0
+- Gemini Support
+- Implement proper retry mechanism at job level
+- How to use doc

-### 1.0.0 To Dos
+# 1.0.0
+- MCP Interface (use metasync as MCP tool) + Simple client Helloworld
-- True runtime statelessness with distributed semaphore for thread management (defined at worker level)
+- True runtime statelessness with distributed semaphore for thread management & thread at worker level
 - Auto mode with (parametrised) model router as entry point (support for 'model forwarding')
+- Advanced routing
 - High level worker controls (Total estimate cost; Rate limiting in Tokens per minute)
 - Basic User Interface